tebl/BulkyMIDI-32/README.md

 ![BulkyMIDI-32 Internal](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/2024-03-22%2002.00.42.jpg)
 **Status:** Working prototype

-In many ways this is the module that this entire repository has building towards, a 3.5" drive bay expansion for vintage computers.
-Is this a sane thing to attempt to build without any kind of 3d-printer involved in the process?
-No it is not.
+In many ways this is the module that this whole thing has been building towards, a 3.5" drive bay expansion for vintage PCs.
+Might fit into more equipment than this, but mainly just the blocky beige thing that you remember from your childhood (usually next to a CRT).
+Is this a sane thing to build without any kind of working 3d-printer available?
+No, it probably isn't.
 Did I build it anyway?
-Yes, you're looking at it.
-Is it finished?
-No.
+Yes, and you're looking at the only finished version of it.
+Is it actually finished?
+No. Probably needs a bit of tweaking and the documentation to go with it.

 ## 1.9> BulkyMIDI-32 Play